-A Star Trek and NASA fanboy, I tuned-in to every shuttle launch and landing on TV.
+Having grown up a Star Trek and NASA fan, I tuned-in to every shuttle launch and landing on TV.
 I was awestruck.
 Every single time.
 Who wouldn't be?
 But in 2011 and after 135 missions, the shuttle program came to an end.
 It was a sad day for space geeks everywhere.

 Grounded though they may be, the shuttles continue to inspire creativity and exploration.
 In four locations around the country, you can see the retired shuttles up close.
 The California Science Center in Los Angeles is one such place.
 There, you'll be able to spend some time with Space Shuttle Endeavour.
 Built in 1992 to replace the lost shuttle Challenger, Endeavour lived a wonderful life of exploration.
 She flew 122 million miles across 25 missions.